stan-dev/stan-dev.github.io/events/stancon2024/index.md

 ------
 # [Lodging](#lodging)

+The conference will be held at the Department of Engineering Science, University of Oxford, Thom Building, Parks Road, Oxford OX1 3PJ.

-There are several options for securing your accommodation in Oxford, these include B&Bs, colleges, or hotels.
+There are several options for securing your accommodation nearby.
+These include B&Bs, colleges, or hotels.
 Please see some examples below at various price points.

 - [The Mercure Eastgate Hotel](https://all.accor.com/hotel/6668/index.en.shtml?utm_term=mar&gclid=CjwKCAjwitShBhA6EiwAq3RqA8-oaLC3J99IhoOqH-F0M3WKBE2xBOiAoxYi3DoKHw-mhuWMYbXOyxoCFTwQAvD_BwE&utm_campaign=ppc-mer-mar-goo-uk-en-dom_top-mix-se&utm_medium=cpc&utm_content=uk-en-GB-V2968&utm_source=google)
 - [The Buttery](http://www.thebutteryhotel.co.uk/)